mnooner256/pyqrcode/docs/encoding.rst

 QR code.
 You should only use this as a last resort.

 The quotation below must be encoded in binary because of the apostrophe, exclamation point, and the new line character.
+Notice, that the string's characters will not have their case changed.

 .. code-block:: python